JonasGessner/JGProgressHUD/README.md

 In your `Cartfile` add:

 ```
-github "JonasGessner/JGProgressHUD" >= 1.3.1
+github "JonasGessner/JGProgressHUD"
 ```

 ### Manual Installation (Framework):

 1. Drag the `JGProgressHUD.xcodeproj` file into your Xcode project.
-2. Add `JGProgressHUD.framework` to "Embedded Binaries" in the "General" tab of your project's target.
+2. Add `JGProgressHUD.framework` to "Embedded Binaries" in the "General" tab of your target.
-3. Add the `-ObjC` flag to "Other Linker Flags" in the "Build Settings" tab of your project's target.

 Then import the module where you want to use it: